-Rental income earned from investment properties amounted to ₱8,836.17 million, ₱6,843.50 million, and ₱6,730.45 million in 2021, 2020 and 2019, respectively.
-Repairs and maintenance costs incurred arising from the investment properties amounted to ₱125.37 million, ₱118.73 million, and ₱172.89 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-Cost of property operations amounted to ₱3,227.93 million, ₱2,762.09 million, and ₱3,269.85 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Rental income earned from investment properties amounted to ₱6,843.50 million, ₱6,730.45 million and ₱5,673.92 million in 2020, 2019 and 2018, respectively.
+Repairs and maintenance costs incurred arising from the investment properties amounted to ₱118.73 million, ₱172.89 million and ₱148.39 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Cost of property operations amounted to ₱2,661.19 million, ₱3,114.64 million and ₱2,592.95 million for the years ended December 31, 2020, 2019 and 2018, respectively.
 For the terms and conditions on the lease, refer to Note 25.

-As of December 31, 2021 and 2020, the aggregate fair values of investment properties amounted to ₱107,312.26 million and ₱121,263.79 million, respectively, using Level 3 (significant unobservable inputs).
+As of December 31, 2020 and 2019, the aggregate fair values of investment properties amounted to ₱157,055.45 million, and ₱119,156.73 million, respectively, using Level 3 (significant unobservable inputs).

-In 2021 and 2020, the fair values of the investment properties held for leasing were determined by independent professionally qualified appraisers.
+In 2020, the fair values of the investment properties held for leasing were determined by independent professionally qualified appraisers while that for land and land developments were determined by the appraiser and management.
+In 2019, all fair values of the investment properties were determined by management.

-In the determination of fair values in 2021 and 2020, market value approach method was used for land, income approach method was used for completed and substantially completed malls and office buildings for rent and cost approach method was used for construction in progress under early stage of construction and right-of-use asset.
+In the determination of fair values in 2020 and 2019, market value approach method was used for land, income approach method was used for completed and substantially completed malls and office buildings for rent and cost approach method was used for construction in progress under early stage of construction and right-of-use asset.

 The key assumptions used to determine the fair value of the investment properties held for leasing are the estimated rental value per sqm per year, rental growth rate per annum, and discount rate.
-The discount rate used in the valuation are discount rates range to of 8.10% to 8.69% and 8.67% in 2021 and 2020, respectively.
+The discount rate used in the valuation are discount rates of 8.67% and 7.13% in 2020 and 2019, respectively.
 Significant increases (decreases) in estimated rental value and rent growth per annum in isolation would result in a significantly higher (lower) fair value of the properties.
 Significant increases (decreases) in the long-term vacancy rate and discount rate (and exit yield) in isolation would result in a significantly lower (higher) fair value.
 Generally, a change in the assumption made for the estimated rental value is accompanied by a directionally similar change in the rent growth per annum and discount rate, and an opposite change in the long-term vacancy rate.

 The parcels of land are located in cities and municipalities like Mandaluyong, Las Piñas, Taguig, Naga, Bacoor, Imus, San Jose del Monte, Sta.
-Rosa, Muntinlupa and Kawit.
+Rosa, Alabang and Kawit.
+The market price per square meter of the land ranges between ₱1,258 to ₱173,017.
 The fair value measurement using unobservable data in active market is Level 3 of the fair value hierarchy.

 The estimated useful life of the investment properties other than land is 10 to 40 years.

-Investment properties with carrying value of ₱4,547.55 million and ₱5,610.90 million are used to secure the bank loans of the Group as of December 31, 2021 and 2020, respectively (see Note 14).
-The fair value of the investment properties used as collateral amounted to ₱36,091.97 million and ₱52,956.21 million under income approach as of December 31, 2021 and 2020, respectively.
+Investment properties with carrying value of ₱5,610.90 million and ₱6,608.78 million are used to secure the bank loans of the Group as of December 31, 2020 and 2019, respectively (Note 14).
+The fair value of the investment properties used as collateral amounted to ₱52,956.21 million and ₱25,087.84 million under income approach as of December 31, 2020 and 2019, respectively.

-The Group's borrowing cost capitalized to investment properties amounted to ₱85.94 million for the year ended December 31, 2020 (nil in 2021) (see Note 18).
-Amortization expense related to right-of-use asset amounted to ₱208.13 million and ₱200.00 million for the years ended December 31, 2021 and 2020.
-Right-of-use asset is amortized over a period of 2 to 30 years.
+The Group's borrowing cost capitalized to investment properties amounted to ₱85.94 million and ₱459.25 million for the years ended December 31, 2020 and 2019, respectively (Note 18).
+Amortization expense related to right-of-use asset amounted to ₱205.08 million and ₱193.77 million for the years ended December 31, 2020 and 2019.
+Right-of-use asset is amortized over a period of 2 to 25 years.